tonymazn/Object-Detection/README.txt

-﻿Final Project: Object Detection - VOLOv3 Tensorflow
+﻿Final Project: Object Detection - VOLOv3

 [Introduction]
 This project is a Python base tool to demonstrate Object Detecion by YOLO v3 on Windows Envirenment.